 Please bring the following documents to your examination:

 When you come for a medical examination, it is important that you bring a number of documents with you.
-This way we can start the examination immediately and you will be in possession of a medical certificate as soon as possible.
+Then we can start the examination immediately and you will be in possession of a medical certificate as soon as possible.

 - Valid passport or ID-card;